 A reasonable contract term compliant with all applicable law must be established prior to solicitation and must be included in the solicitation document.
 All contracts must have a specific ending date.
 Indefinite contracts are generally prohibited.
-As a general policy, it’s recommended that the maximum time for contracts without reissuing a competitive solicitation be four (4) years.
+As a general policy, it’s recommended that the maximum time for contracts without reissuing a competitive solicitation be four to five years.
 This includes any renewal or extension periods.
 Individual business needs may dictate a different period and agencies should consult their legal counsel for advice on this matter early in the planning process as a best practice.

 Per Texas Government Code §2262.002, institutions of higher education as defined by §61.003 of the Education Code are exempt, as are contracts of the Texas Department of transportation (TXDOT) that relate specifically to highway construction, highway engineering, or contracts subject to §201.112 of the Transportation Code.

 Should the CAT request the initiating agency to submit a more complete contract solicitation draft or require clarification, the 30-day turnaround timeframe restarts when the CAT receives all the information needed in order to conduct its review.